cdelker/schemdraw/docs/gallery/timing.rst

     from schemdraw import logic

-Timing diagrams, based on `WaveDrom <https://wavedrom.com/>`_, are drawn using the :py:class:`schemdraw.logic.TimingDiagram` class.
+Timing diagrams, based on `WaveDrom <https://wavedrom.com/>`_, are drawn using the :py:class:`schemdraw.logic.timing.TimingDiagram` class.

 .. code-block:: python